-- Stir in lentils, rice, 5 cups of water, 2 tsp salt, and the pieces of ham.
+- Stir in lentils, rice, 5 cups of water, 2 teaspoon salt, and the pieces of ham.
 Raise the heat and bring the soup to a boil, then lower the heat, cover the pan, and let simmer for about 30 minutes, until the lentils are soft and breaking down.
-Lift the lid to stir from time to time and adjust heat as necissary to maintain a gentle simmer.
+Lift the lid to stir from time to time and adjust heat as necessary to maintain a gentle simmer.

-- While the soup simmers, add the oilve oil and Aleppo pepper to a small skillet and set it over medium heat.
+- While the soup simmers, add the olive oil and Aleppo pepper to a small skillet and set it over medium heat.
 Cook, stirring constantly, for 2-3 minutes, until the oil comes to a rapid simmer.
 Remove from the heat and let stand until ready to serve.